AndreaCossu/academic-kickstart/content/post/GIM_arXiv/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Pre-print of Gated Incremental Memories for Continual Learning is out on arXiv"
-subtitle: "The pre-print of our IJCNN 2020 paper on Continual Learning with Recurrent Neural Networks is available on arXiv."
+subtitle: "Pre-print of our IJCNN 2020 paper on Continual Learning with Recurrent Neural Networks is available on arXiv."
 summary: ""
 authors: [andrea]
 tags: [continual-learning, arxiv]